 Negotiated Consensus

-Here we propose an alternative to RPV automatic-voting called Negotiated Consensus (NC).
-In the absence of a simple majority by election day, the candidates themselves negotiate, for a price, to transfer all (or some) of their votes to other aspirants.
-With NC, you vote for your preferred candidate, and trust them to reach a consensus on your behalf.
-In real-time negotiations.
-Similar to forming a ruling coalition in parliamentary systems.
+We call this proposal Negotiated Consensus (NC).
+In the absence of a simple majority after election day, the candidates negotiate, for a concession, to transfer all (or some) of their votes to other aspirants.
+With NC, you vote for your preferred candidate, grant them your proxy, and trust them to reach an accord on your behalf during real-time, post-election negotiations.
+Similar to forming a ruling coalition in a parliamentary system.
 Any candidate accumulating a majority of the votes, including pledged transfers, wins.

-Unlike RPV (see next section) where your alternate-votes are given away, having received nothing tangible in return, in NC small parties gain influence for their constituents during negotiations.
+Unlike RPV (see next section) where your alternate-votes are given away having received nothing tangible in return, in NC small parties gain influence for their constituents during negotiations.
 Perhaps swapping votes for a future cabinet seat.
-Or agreeing to soften their position on climate adaptation to pick-up support.
-Unlike conventional runoff elections where third parties can only signal voters and hope they will maintain discipline, in NC vote transfers are guaranteed.
+Or agreeing to pick-up support by softening their position on climate adaptation.

 NC eliminates the spoiler effect, disingenuous clones, plurality winners, mathematical voting aberrations, complexity and wasted votes.
 Negotiations force compromise and, over time, the pragmatic candidate’s best tactic is to behave more like a virtuous representative.

 How does one compare voting systems in a democracy?
 There is no generally accepted legal or political answer.
-Analysts often defer to some kind of general “satisfaction” with the outcome as a metric.
-Maximizing election satisfaction (presumably with at least a majority of the voters) is the goal.
+Political scientists often defer to some kind of general “satisfaction” with the outcome as a metric.
+The democratic goal is maximizing election satisfaction (presumably with at least a majority of the voters).

-It is possible for 70% of the voters to be satisfied, even if the winner only garnered 55% of the votes, as the losers might still agree the election was fair.
+It is possible for 70% of the voters to be satisfied despite the winner only garnering 55% of the votes, as the losers might still agree the election was fair.
 The converse is also true- 40% could be satisfied even though they voted for the majority winner, because they preferred a different candidate as their standard bearer and thought the primary system was corrupt.

 In the spirit of maximizing representation and voter satisfaction, ranking systems are generally designed to improve the chances of independent or smaller parties participating and winning.
-Increased competition slightly encourages candidates to become more moderate or centrist, but unless moderation improves overall voting satisfaction, this is a side-effect and not a democratic goal.
+Studies also indicate enhanced competition slightly encourages candidates to become more moderate or centrist, but unless moderation improves overall voting satisfaction, this is a side-effect and not a democratic goal.

-Among the dozens of proposed voting systems two seem closest to adoption: some variation on the theme of Ranked Choice or Ranked Preferences.
+Among the dozens of proposed voting systems two seem closest to adoption: some variation on the theme of Ranked Choice Voting (RCV) or Ranked Preferences (RP).

-There are numerous technical and practical issues with RCV (see link for RCV tutorial).
+There are numerous technical and practical issues with RCV (see link for an RCV tutorial, it can get complicated).
 Because the vote-aggregation steps are non-linear, you cannot simply sum the outcomes from different precincts, but must wait until all votes are certified and merged.
 This can delay or call into question the outcome.
 Standard voting machines are not suited for RCV, so a few percent of people regularly spoil ballots by inadvertently declaring two second choices (and a few percent may be critical in tight elections).
 Exhausted ballots, where the automated process could not match a voter to the final two contenders due to the order of their choices, may disenfranchise 10% to 15% of the electorate.

 RCV has failed in the field, for example, in the 2009 Burlington, VT mayoral election neither the plurality or the head-to-head preferred candidate won, leading to low voter satisfaction with the result.
 RCV was repealed later that year.

-RCV can also prematurely eliminate the consensus candidate, which, to the extent they are the candidate satisfying most voters, implies the least democratic choice won.
+RCV may also prematurely eliminate the consensus candidate, which, to the extent they are the candidate satisfying most voters, implies the least democratic choice won.
 For example, imagine Alex receives 38% of #1 votes, Blake 35% and Carey 27%.
 No one has a majority on the first round, so an automated reallocation occurs.
 Alex’s and Blake’s voters hate each other’s guts, so only a few will rank each other as #2, but they generally approve of Carey.
-However, in RCV, the bottom vote-getter is dropped, which means the consensus candidate Carey loses.
+However, in RCV, after each round the bottom vote-getter is dropped, which means the consensus candidate Carey loses.
 True, Carey’s second-choice selections will tip the election in a direction they prefer, but fewer people will be happy with that outcome compared to Carey winning.
+This effect is only amplified when there are spoiler or clone candidates splitting narrow differences so the consensus candidate keeps falling to the bottom and is eliminated.

 There is also an existential question.
 Is your #2 ranked candidate slightly worse than #1, or just over the bar?
 In either case they receive a fully-transferred vote on the second round, which may over or under-estimate voter intent.
 That is, if maximizing voter satisfaction is the goal, should two lukewarm #3 votes be worth twice as much as one strong #2?

-STAR voting was invented to avoid many of these aberrations, and is often compared to submitting a Yelp review.
-In STAR you don’t rank the candidates against each other, but compare individuals to an abstract concept of “goodness” on a five-point scale.
-Similar to a restaurant review, where you rate your experience compared to an ideal meal.
-Except the rankings are weighted by the number of diners.
+STAR voting, a form of Ranked Preferences, was invented to avoid many of these aberrations, and is often compared to submitting a Yelp review.
+In STAR you don’t rank the candidates against each other, but instead compare individuals to an abstract concept of “goodness” on a five-point scale.
+Similar to a restaurant review, where you rate your experience compared to an ideal meal, not directly to other restaurants.
+Instead of averaging, the rankings are weighted by the number of diners.
 So, a restaurant with 100 five star reviews gains 500 points, while one with 1000 four stars are assigned 4000 points.
 And thus wins the “Best Of” award.
 Note the more popular establishment may not actually serve the best food, but satisfies the most people most of the time.
+Democracy in action.

 Unlike Yelp, the “AR” in STAR stands for “Automatic Runoff”.
 After the preference scoring round, the top-two highest scorers are compared in an instant-runoff re-using earlier preference scores, winning points for every head-to-head ballot with a higher preference.
 The head-to-head winner is elected.